Green School Program

 **Hint for schools: Many presentations can even be counted as a Green School activity!**

-If you are interested in having an ECDRR staff member do a presentation, have an event booth, or simply be a guest speaker, please email our education coordinator.
+If you are interested in having an ECDRR staff member do a presentation, have an event booth, or simply be a guest speaker, please email our education assistant.